Boston and Albany Railroad: History

 In 1899, the new South Station union station opened in Boston, a few blocks northeast of the old terminal.
 That terminal had been located on the west side of Utica Street (Boston, from Kneeland Street south to Harvard Street, now part of the South Bay Interchange.
 Even earlier, the terminal was in the block bounded by Kneeland Street, Beach Street, Albany Street (now Surface Artery), and Lincoln Street.

 By the early part of the 20th century, commuter rail service was provided east of Worcester, with intercity rail continuing on west.
 During the 1940s period of peak passenger volume, the New Haven Railroad (with the cooperation of the New York Central) ran several Boston-New York City trains along the route to Worcester and Springfield and then south.
 The service included an overnight train with sleeping car service.
 The last passenger service on the line on April 30, 1971, before the creation of Amtrak was an unnamed Chicago-bound successor to the New York Central's New England States.
 The intercity trips were taken over by Amtrak on May 1, 1971, and, on January 27, 1973, the MBTA acquired the line east of Framingham.
 Service beyond Framingham was discontinued October 27, 1975, as the state did not subsidize it.
 Conrail took over Penn Central on April 1, 1976.
 On September 26, 1994, some rush hour trains started to serve Worcester on Conrail trackage (which became CSX trackage on June 1, 1999), extending to other times beginning on December 14, 1996.
 The MBTA acquired the rest of the line from Framingham to Worcester as part of an agreement announced in 2009.
 As part of the deal, clearances on the line west of Interstate 495 were improved, permitting full double stack service from Selkirk Yard in New York to an expanded CSX intermodal freight facility in Worcester and a transload facility near I-495.
 The deal was closed on June 17, 2010.
 CSX's Boston Subdivision retains the right to use certain MBTA-owned track.
+Norfolk Southern obtained trackage rights as part of CSX's acquisition of Pan Am Railways in 2022, and started operating double-stack intermodal trains over the B&A mainline in January 2026.

 Since 1959, the former "Circuit" line, later called the Highland branch, has been used as the grade-separated right-of-way of the MBTA's Green Line D branch light rail line.